 Our support has included providing emergency accommodation for residents who were unable to return home and had nowhere else to stay.
 We remain in contact with those residents and continue to provide emergency accommodation whilst we discuss their individual needs around longer-term accommodation options.

-Since the early hours of Monday morning, the council has also been providing a safe space for residents, providing food, essential supplies and wellbeing support at an emergency rest centre at Becontree Heath Leisure Centre.
+Since the early hours of Monday morning, the council provided a safe space for residents, with food, essential supplies and wellbeing support at an emergency rest centre at Becontree Heath Leisure Centre.

-This centre will continue to be open for affected residents until Friday 30th August.
-We will then transition into a Community Assistance Centre in one of our own buildings – the Dagenham Learning Centre - where residents will be able to access any support they may need.
-It will be open 12 – 4pm daily.
+We then transitioned into a Community Assistance Centre in one of our own buildings – the Dagenham Learning Centre - where residents can access any support they may need.
+It’s open 12 – 4pm daily.

-In addition to this, we’re providing further support through a virtual centre, with dedicated information and support available to affected residents online and by phone.
+In addition to this, we’re providing further support through a virtual centre, with dedicated information and support available to affected residents online and by phone, as requested by residents.

 Together with the Ministry for Housing, Communities and Local Government, we will continue to press Block Management UK Ltd to meet their obligations to residents.
 We will also look to recover costs from responsible parties.